by Tracy C. Brown

 (1) Some archaeologists have told me, with great personal confidence, that the low bid always gets the job.
 That might be true for some people, but not with me.
 When I review proposals, my net tendency is to immediately screen out the highest and lowest bids.
 I take very seriously the old adage that “you get what you pay for.”
-True low-ball bids make me very angry.
-The company that makes a low-ball bid is offering to sacrifice the sanity and physical well-being of its personnel to meet a nearly impossible cost/schedule and will probably cut corners on quality to do it.
+True low-ball bids make me very angry!
+The company that makes a low-ball bid is offering to sacrifice the sanity and physical well-being of its own personnel to meet a nearly impossible cost/schedule and will probably cut corners on quality to do it.
 I would not do that to my employees, so why should I allow a consulting firm to use me to do it to theirs, and then send me a piece-of-garbage deliverable for my trouble?

 In a small company, a person has more leeway to do this.
 Unfortunately, large companies have an animal known as the Manager of Purchasing.
-This is often a person who knows virtually nothing about the technical content of a proposal and what it actually takes to do a good job, especially with esoteric subject matter such as American archaeology.
+This is often a person who knows virtually nothing about the technical content of a proposal and what it actually takes to do a high-quality job, especially with esoteric subject matter such as American archaeology.
 He is a bargain hunter by nature and believes that he really can get a new, full-sized aircraft carrier for $3.98 plus tax.
 I have been there and dealt with him.
 It is possible to win, and I have won, but it can be a really tough fight.

-(2) A quality job is the most important thing to me.
+(2) A high-quality job is the most important thing to me.
 I do independent background research on prospective subcontractors to find out what their capabilities are and almost never rely on a written company profile in a proposal.
 In addition, I call around to talk to organizations that have used various companies to find out which consulting firms are excellent, good, not so good, or just plain terrible.